-According to our research, there are currently 3,831 companies in the UK that have a female founder and have raised equity finance, totalling £6.82b since 2011.
+According to Beauhurst data, there are currently 3,831 companies in the UK that are led by a female entrepreneur and have raised equity finance, totalling £6.82b since 2011.
 To be precise, that’s 4,375 female founders working across industries such as pharmaceuticals, tech, financial services and more.

-In celebration of International Women’s Day 2021, we’ve narrowed down those 4,375 entrepreneurs to 50 ones to watch, collectively leading 43 companies.
+In celebration of International Women’s Day 2021, we’ve narrowed down those 4,375 female entrepreneurs to 50 successful business owners to keep any eye on, collectively leading 43 high-growth companies.

 Everyone who has earnt a spot on our list is an active (co-)founder of a UK-registered business that has raised equity finance.
 To highlight the best and brightest in emerging talent we’ve kept it to businesses that have been incorporated since 2016.